sarvoaarumugam/ReadmeTestFile/README.md

 - The project includes a **Hint UI** that provides guidance and information to users.
 - This UI is controlled by the `Hint_Functionality` script, which handles how and when hints are displayed.

+### `Hint_Functionality`

+- **Purpose:** This script manages the display of hint UI elements within a Unity game.
+It shows hints related to the current action and allows users to interact with them via buttons.
+The hints can automatically hide based on specific conditions, such as hand position.

+- **Key Features:**
+  - Displays hints with associated images for different actions.
+  - Shows and hides hints based on user interaction and hand position.
+  - Updates hints dynamically when actions are completed through the `ActionManager`.
+  - Provides functionality for opening and closing hints via UI buttons.

+- **Important Variables:**
+  - `hint_UI` (GameObject): The UI element that displays the hint.
+  - `hintButton_UI` (GameObject): The UI element for the hint button.
+  - `image` (Image): The image component used to display the hint sprite.
+  - `totalActions` (int): Total number of actions for which hints are available.
+  - `handTransform` (Transform): The transform of the hand to monitor for position changes.
+  - `lowerRange` (float) / `higherRange` (float): Range values to determine when to hide the hint.
+  - `openButton`, `openImage`, `closeButton`, `closeImage` (GameObject): UI elements for open and close button states.
+  - `sprites` (Sprite[]): An array of sprites corresponding to each action hint.
+  - `actionManager` (ActionManager): Reference to the action manager that tracks current actions.
+  - `indexToHide` (int): Index of the action that, when completed, hides the hint UI.

+- **Important Functions:**
+  - `ShowHint()`: Activates the hint UI and updates it to show the current action's sprite.
+  - `HideHint()`: Deactivates the hint UI and restores the button states.
+  - `UpdateHint(int index)`: Updates the displayed hint based on the current action index and hides it if it matches the `indexToHide`.
+  - `CheckToHide()`: A coroutine that checks hand position and hides the hint UI if the hand goes outside the specified range.
+  - `HideHintWithButtons()`: Hides the hint and associated button UI when called.

+### Usage Example:
+1. Attach the `Hint_Functionality` script to a GameObject in your scene that manages hints.
+2. Set up references for `hint_UI`, `hintButton_UI`, and other serialized fields in the Unity Inspector.
+3. Ensure that the `ActionManager` is correctly set up to trigger the `OnActionComplete` event.
+4. Call `ShowHint()` to display the hint UI when appropriate, and `HideHint()` to hide it.
+5. Use the `UpdateHint(int index)` method to dynamically update the hint based on the current action.

 ## Features